 Sadly we’re not yet able to offer A La Carte services but we’re working hard on their anticipated return in the new year.
 Instead we’re offering food through our self-service restaurants, ensuring a structured and constant flow of people through the service area and giving plenty of space in the dining area too.

 On busy sailings, in order to maintain social distancing, you will be invited to dine at time slots, according to the colour code on your cabin key.
 Announcements will be made to this effect and again, I hope you’ll find the system reassuringly structured and helpful.

-Our main *boutiques will be open, and the number of people in there at any one time will be limited, to maintain social distancing.
-You will not be able to try on clothes, but fragrance testers will be available on request.
+Our main boutiques will be open* and the number of people in there at any one time will be limited, to maintain physical distancing.
+You are now able to try on clothes (we quarantine all items afterwards) and fragrance testers are available on request.
 We’ve worked really hard in recent years to make your time in the boutiques much more interactive but I’m afraid that too will have to be pared back.
 The team will still give you an exceptionally warm welcome and will be keen to share their expertise, albeit in slightly unusual circumstances.

 *Opening times and customer limits will be advertised on board.